jacobrosenthal/workshop-iot-devfest/readme.md

 [dependencies]
 ```
-In src folder we have main.rs, a rust file.
+In src folder we have main.rs, a Rust file.
 In this case it generated a simple hello world. main is a function denoted by fn.
 The exclamation after println! means that is a macro.
 When you see something you dont understand, the place to look is the [Rust Book](https://doc.rust-lang.org/book/ch19-06-macros.html).
 For now though, well just think of macros as a fancy function.
 ```
 fn main() {
     println!("Hello, world!");